PROGRAM LENGTH: 10 Modules – self-paced, online. The program fee provides you access to the course for 12 months.

 Participants will develop fundamental understanding of a variety of computer science concepts and languages.

 Computer Science for Lawyers is an online course comprised of 10 modules.
 The topics are explored through a combination of technical instruction and a discussions about applying the concepts in a legal setting.
 Each module includes a video lecture, related assignments, and supplemental materials.
 Along the way, the course equips you with hands-on experience with Python and SQL, languages with which you can mine data for yourself.
 In addition, each semester you will have the opportunity to ask questions and delve deeper into the topics with the program’s faculty.

 This self-paced course will take approximately 20 hours to complete.
 Participants have 1 year from the date of access to complete it.

 This course is designed for attorneys who expect to work closely with and advise decision-makers on legal matters that impact or intersect with technology.
 Applicants should consider participating in this online course as part of small cohort from their firm or organization.
 Completing the course as a group will provide participants with a natural cohort with which you discuss program content and its application within their organization.

-Participants should have a JD, LL.M., LL.B., or the equivalent, or be currently working in an organization in the legal sector, or be enrolled in a JD, LL.M., LL.B or equivalent program at an accredited law school.
+Participants should have a JD, LL.M., LL.B., or the equivalent, be currently working in an organization in the legal sector, or be enrolled in a JD, LL.M., LL.B or equivalent program at an accredited law school.

 Visit the Admissions page for additional information on the process.